Static (DC Comics): Powers and abilities

-Static can use his powers in combination with items, like wire, assembled à la a cat's cradle, like the wire in filament in an Incandescent light bulb, to create powerful bursts of light, he calls "Nova Burst" (Bad Stretch, season 2), for the same tactical use like a flashbang grenade, to blind and disorientate opponents.
-Such a tactic is most effective against adversaries like Ebon (who is vulnerable to light), similar to his "Nova Ball" (Sons of the Fathers, season 1), and against most people (save for the blind), but less-so against opponents like Aqua-Maria (whose body is transparent, like water, allowing the light to pass right through her).
-When Virgil/Static introduces this trick, in the beginning of Bad Stretch (season 2), he dubs it his "Nova Burst" move.
-Static can also use his powers to bring usually-invisible energies (like a person's personal bioelectric energy aura) and bring them (at-least, temporarily) into visibility.
+Static can use his powers in combination with items, like wire, assembled à la a cat's cradle, like the wire in filament in an Incandescent light bulb, to create powerful bursts of light, he calls "Nova Burst:, for the same tactical use like a flashbang grenade, to blind and disorientate opponents.
+Such a tactic is most effective against adversaries like Ebon (who is vulnerable to light), similar to his "Nova Ball", and against most people (save for the blind), but less-so against opponents like Aquamaria, whose body is transparent.
+Static can also use his powers to make bioelectric auras visible.

 Virgil Hawkins is a highly gifted student with a particular interest in the sciences.
 He is a talented inventor and a natural strategist.
-Tim Drake has stated that Virgil's understanding of molecular and sub-atomic structures rivals the Flash's.
-According to the animated series, Virgil used to be an honors student before he got his powers, where-in his time as Static ate into his free time and, consequently, into his school grades.
+Tim Drake has stated that Virgil's understanding of molecular and sub-atomic structures rivals the Flash.

 Static's body has been shown to automatically heal itself, even from what would otherwise be lethal wounds, when drawing in large amounts of energy from a nearby energy source and energy to matter conversion.

 Virgil also possesses an almost fanboyish knowledge of comic books, role playing games, pop culture, and science fiction.

-In the animated series, Static's arsenal, over the course of the series, has included: his 'flying-disk' (which Richie dubbed the "Static Saucer"), a disk made of mylar foil which Static can use to fly, via electromagnetic-levitation, and can easily fold-up when not in-use.
-His "Shock-Vox", a hand-made walkie-talkie he and Richie had made, originally, as their science-lad project, and then later kept for use in their 'extracurricular activities'.
-"Zap-Caps" (1.0), originally made by Richie for Static as a back-up, in case he was ever low-on-power and needed buy time to recharge (instead, Static made use of them to recharge-outright by re-absorbing the charge he'd originally given them).
-His 'tracking device', first made by Richie in "Bad Stretch", transmits on a high-band frequency with a radius of two miles; Static can hear it in his ears with his powers, just like he can hear radio-waves and the police broadband, and in the episode "Linked", Richie also mentions that Back-Pack is capable of tracing these devices.
-In the episode "Gear", Richie mentions that he has increased the range on the tracking device, and has incorporated a similar function into their 'Shock-Voxes'.